KurtSoncco/gen-ai-soil-profiles/README.md

 ## 🚀 How to Reproduce

-> _Provide step-by-step instructions to set up the environment and run the analysis._

 1.  **Clone the repository:**
     ```bash
     git clone https://github.com/KurtSoncco/gen-ai-soil-profiles.git
     cd gen-ai-soil-profiles
     ```
-2.  **Create and activate a virtual environment:**
+2.  **Create and activate a virtual environment using `uv`:**
+    This will create a virtual environment in the `.venv` directory.
     ```bash
-    python -m venv gen-ai-soil
+    uv venv
-    source gen-ai-soil/bin/activate
+    source .venv/bin/activate
     ```
-3.  **Sync dependencies using uv:**
+3.  **Sync dependencies using `uv`:**
-    This command installs the exact dependencies listed in `pyproject.toml`.
+    This command installs the project dependencies from `pyproject.toml`.
     ```bash
     uv sync
     ```
 4.  **Run the analysis:**
-    > _Explain the final step.
-Is it running a notebook or a script?_
+    To run the test suite, execute the following command from the root directory:
+    ```bash
+    pytest
+    ```
-    > e.g., "Open and run the notebooks in the `notebooks/` directory in sequential order."
+    For other analyses, you can run the notebooks in the `notebooks/` directory.

 ---